 This performance measure determines the amount of time required to traverse the US 101 corridor on a variety of modes.
 Travel times are measured from the northern county border to the southern county border.
 Four modes are included: single occupancy vehicle, high occupancy vehicle (HOV), Caltrain, and SamTrans bus.
 Average speed data from INRIX already used in the LOS monitoring was used to determine travel times for single occupancy vehicle.
 Floating car surveys were conducted in the HOV lane on US 101 between the Santa Clara County Line and Whipple Avenue.
 These travel times were summed with the INRIX average speed calculated travel time to drive the remaining distance to the San Francisco County Line, as a person driving a high occupancy vehicle would travel in the mixed flow lanes north of Whipple Avenue.
-Note that the US 101 Express Lanes are currently under construction between I-380 and Whipple Avenue, so in the future the floating car surveys could be modified to include the new express lane once complete.
-Transit schedules in effect during the monitoring period of April-May 2021 were used to determine travel times for Caltrain and

-SamTrans Route 398.
-Full details of this analysis is available in the 2021 CMP Monitoring Report in Appendix F.
+Transit schedules in effect during the monitoring period of May 2023 were used to determine travel times for Caltrain and SamTrans Route 398.
+Full details of this analysis is available in the 2023 CMP Monitoring Report in Appendix F.